-The purpose of internal deadlines is to ensure that the staff of Research Services has enough time to review your application before submitting it or signing off on it on behalf of the institution.
-It also ensures that you have enough time to correct your application if any errors/omissions are spotted.
+The purpose of internal deadlines is to ensure that the staff of Research Services has enough time to review applications before submitting it or signing off on it on behalf of the institution.
+It also ensures that researchers have enough time to make corrections to their applications if any errors or omissions are identified.

-Please note your application will still be signed or forwarded to the funding agency even if the internal deadline is missed but it will be put in the queue behind others who submitted on time.
-This may result in the risk of missing the external submission deadline when Research Services is handling overlapping deadlines, or when you apply for large competitions.
+Please note: Applications will still be signed or forwarded to the funding agency even if the internal deadline is missed but it will be put in the queue behind others who submitted on time.
+This may result in the risk of missing the external submission deadline when Research Services is handling overlapping deadlines or applications for large competitions.

 e-Submission refers to the process of electronically submitting a grant application to a funding agency via its online system.
 The e-Submission process is used for all SSHRC and NSERC’s granting programs, some of CIHR’s granting programs, as well as NIH, Michael Smith, and other agencies.

-Please note that some portals require registration, which can take time.
-Therefore, register early and make sure you are affiliated with SFU and understand how the portal works before submission.
-Please also check submission deadlines and validation processes the portal uses to make sure your submission does not get timed out.
+Please note: Some portals require registration, which can take time.
+It is important that researchers register early, to ensure they are affiliated with SFU and to understand how the portal works before submission.
+Please also check submission deadlines and validation processes the portal uses to ensure submissions do not get timed-out.

 - CIHR Research Net: www.cihr-irsc.gc.ca